awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

 **Note**
 Some AWS service consoles can autorenew your role session when it expires without you taking any action\.
 Some might prompt you to reload your browser page to reauthenticate your session\.

-To troubleshoot common issues that you might encounter when you assume a role, see [I Can't Assume a Role](troubleshoot_roles.md#troubleshoot_roles_cant-assume-role)\.
+To troubleshoot common issues that you might encounter when you assume a role, see [I can't assume a role](troubleshoot_roles.md#troubleshoot_roles_cant-assume-role)\.

 **To switch to a role \(console\)**